Super Impose: In retirement (1993–2007)

 Super Impose made guest appearances at various racetracks, including Randwick for the Epsom and Doncaster Handicap parades, and Moonee Valley for a Night of Champions in 2005 with Subzero, Doriemus, Saintly, and Brew.
 He appeared small later in life due to a sway back, common in old horses, but enjoyed running in the paddocks of Glenlogan Park Stud in Queensland as a 'nanny' to some of the farm's young horses.

 Due to infirmities associated with old age, Super Impose was humanely euthanised in 2007 at the age of 22.
 He was buried at Glenlogan Park Stud with a tribute stone and plaque erected in his memory.

 In 2007, Super Impose was posthumously inducted into the Australian Racing Hall of Fame.

+Pedigree

+Super Impose is inbred 3S x 4D to the stallion Star Kingdom, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Super Impose is inbred 4D x 5D to the stallion Nasrullah, meaning that he appears fourth generation and fifth generation (via Tambara) on the dam side of his pedigree.